Reports suggest that a mainstream tech giant holds shares of Coinbase stock By Cointelegraph - Up News Info

 Over the course of 2020 and 2021, the cryptocurrency industry has attracted a notable amount of mainstream attention.
-In line with the growing awareness of the crypto industry, Intel (NASDAQ:), a tech company with history dating back to the 1960s, revealed an investment in crypto exchange Coinbase (COIN).
+In line with the growing awareness of the crypto industry, Intel (NASDAQ:), a tech company with history dating back to the 1960s, revealed an investment in crypto exchange Coinbase.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.